Shopify/seafoam/docs/getting-graphs.md

 some extent make graphs simpler by avoiding what you want to look at being inlined, or other things being inlined into it.

-Graal tends to be quite aggressive about loop unrolling, which can produce massive graphs with the logic repeated.
+Graal tends to be quite aggressive about loop peeling, which can produce massive graphs with the logic repeated.
 I often use these flags to simplify the graph without significantly effecting too much how the logic in it is compiled.

 ```
-  -Dgraal.FullUnroll=false \
   -Dgraal.PartialUnroll=false \
   -Dgraal.LoopPeeling=false \
   -Dgraal.LoopUnswitch=false \